pawelgrzybek/pawelgrzybek.com/content/posts/2019-04-30-top-picks-2019-april.md

 ## [Front-end Developer Handbook 2019](https://frontendmasters.com/books/front-end-handbook/2019/)

-[Frontend Master](https://frontendmasters.com/) released very comprehensive guide to start your journey as a Front End Developer in 2019.
+[Frontend Master](https://frontendmasters.com/) released very comprehensive guide to start your a journey as a Front End Developer in 2019.
 It is definitely not a 5 minutes read tho.

 ## [Optimizing Performance With Resource Hints](https://www.smashingmagazine.com/2019/04/optimization-performance-resource-hints/)

 [Drew McLellan](https://twitter.com/drewm) published this insanely helpful article about resource hints.
-Everything that you want to know about DNS prefetching, preconnecting, resource prefetching and prerendering in on single article.
+Everything that you want to know about DNS prefetching, preconnecting, resource prefetching and prerendering put together in a single article.
 This article is a golden for all performance maniacs!

 ## [Application State Management with React](https://kentcdodds.com/blog/application-state-management-with-react)